beckn/protocol-server/pending-doc-bhanu.md

 2. enter into the protocol-server dir
 3. execute `sh setup.sh`
 4. go back to home dir where you find a docker-data dir
-5. enter into docker-data dir and you find a docker-compose file which helps for deploying MongoDB, RabbitMQ, Redis continers.
+5. enter into docker-data dir and you find a docker-compose file which helps for deploying MongoDB, RabbitMQ, Redis containers.
-6. do change the variables as you want it to be (Note: these should be set in default.yaml files)
+6. do change the variables as per your requirement (Note: these should be set in default.yaml files)
 7. execute `docker-compose up -d` to start the (MongoDB, RabbitMQ, Redis) containers

-## Developer system setup
+### Cloning the github

 As the Protocol Server repository is Public, clone the repository and checkout to main branch.